wolfv6/keybrd/tutorials/tutorial_3a_multi-layer_keyboard.md

 **Key_Layered** objects contain multiple Key pointers, one Key pointer for each layer.
 Layer ids are used like indexes to select the appropriate key.
-When a Key_Layered object is pressed, it gets the active layer from StateLayer, and then sends the key of the active layer.
+When a Key_Layered object is pressed, it gets the active layer from LayerState, and then sends the key of the active layer.
 ```
 class Key_Layered
 {
     Key** ptrsKeys          //array of Key pointers, one Key pointer per layer
-    StateLayer& refStateLayer
+    LayerState& refLayerState
-    press() { layer = refStateLayer.getActiveLayer()
+    press() { layer = refLayerState.getActiveLayer()
               ptrsKeys[layer]->press() }
 }
 ```